-Would you like to give your kitchen a little update without spending thousands of dollars?
-There are little projects that you can do on a weekend that make a big impact on the look of your kitchen.
-Mark and I took on one of those projects this past weekend!
-We changed our existing cabinet door hinges to new hidden hinges.
+Would you like to give your kitchen a little update without spending thousands of dollars on new kitchen cabinets?
+There are little projects that you can do in a weekend or even a day to help spruce up the kitchen and installing hidden cabinet hinges is one of them.

 In newer home builds, you will find that the cabinet door hinges are hidden (or concealed) and have a soft close feature.
 But, with a little time and effort, we can update the kitchen cabinets in our homes with these concealed hinges.
 I’m going to show you, step-by-step, how to install hidden cabinet hinges to your kitchen cabinets.